CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_dependent_resource.rst

         }
     ]

-Subresource Request Operation
+Dependent Resource Request Operation
-"""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

-Resource request operations were pretty simple as they had no arguments.
-Subresources on the other hand need to supply the identity of their parent as an argument to whatever API method they're calling.
+Top level resource request operations (e.g. ``ListLayers``) were pretty simple as they had no arguments.
+Dependent resources on the other hand need to supply the identity of their parent as an argument to whatever API method they're calling.

 .. code-block:: json